 In When the Adults Change, Everything Changes, Paul Dix upends the debate on behaviour management in schools and offers effective strategies that serve to end the search for change in children and turn the focus back on the adults.

-Packed with anecdotal case studies, scripted interventions and tried-and-tested approaches, this book is suitable for teachers and school leaders - in any setting - who are looking to upgrade their classroom or school behaviour plan.
+Packed with anecdotal case studies, scripted interventions and tried-and-tested approaches, this book is suitable for teachers and school leaders - in any setting - who are looking to upgrade their approach to school behaviour.